-Bacterial DNA were extracted using PowerSoil DNA Isolation Kit (QIAGEN).
+PowerSoil DNA Isolation Kit (QIAGEN) was used to extract bacterial DNA from the samples.
 PCR amplification of the 16S rRNA genes were carried out using PCR primers specific for the V4 region (Supplemental Table 1) (39, 40, 41, 42, 43, 44, 45).
 Indexed amplicons were pooled and sequenced on MiSeq (Illumina) yielding at least 8,000 300 base pair (bp) pair-ended reads.
 Microbial operational taxonomic units (OTUs) and their taxonomic assignments were analyzed using Quantitative Insights Into Microbial Ecology (QIIME2) bioinformatic pipeline (46, 47) and Divisive Amplicon Denoising Algorithm 2 (DADA2 version 1.16) R package (48).

 QIIME2 mapped reference at 97% similarity against representative sequences of 97% OTU in SILVA, a high quality rRNA database (49), followed by chimeric sequences removal from subsequent analyses (50).
-Principle coordinates analysis (PCoA) on the unweighted unique fraction metric (UniFrac) was performed to visualize similarity of microbial communities of the samples.
+Visualization of the microbiome similarities was performed using the results of principle coordinates analysis (PCoA) on the unweighted unique fraction metric (UniFrac).

 DADA2 pipeline was used to process FastQ sequence data files containing pair-ended reads with average length of 300 base pairs (bp) into a high-resolution OTU table (i.e., amplicon sequencing variants).
 The reads were sorted, and quality scores examined, resulting in truncation of forward reads to 280 bp and reverse reads to 220 bp based on the quality score profiles.
 The reads were then merged and aggregated.
 Additionally, chimeric OTUs were identified and removed.
 Taxonomy was assigned to the OTUs by exact matching (100% identity) to SILVA reference database.

+OTUs mapped to Eukaryota and Archaea Kingdoms, as well as OTUs that could not be mapped to a Kingdom, were removed.
+Additionally, bacterial OTUs belonging to phylum Cyanobacteria were removed as contamination from diet.
+Finally, OTUs not mapped to any bacterial phylum were removed, and the remaining OTUs analyzed.

 2.3 Microbial metabolites analysis

-The concentrations of microbial metabolites (free amino acids, bile acids and SCFA) were quantified in fecal samples collected at weeks 2 and 6 using liquid chromatography mass spectrometry (LC-MS)-based targeted and untargeted analysis(51).
+The concentrations of microbial metabolites that included free amino acids, bile acids and SCFA were quantified in fecal samples collected at weeks 2 and 6.
+Liquid chromatography mass spectrometry (LC-MS)-based targeted analysis was utilized to estimate the metabolite concentrations in the samples (51).

 2.4 Statistical Analyses

-Alpha diversity was assessed using Shannon’s index at OTU level.
-The index is equal to zero when there is exactly one class (a single OTU) present in a sample.
-Larger values of the index indicate greater number of and more evenly distributed OTUs, with the highest value of the index reaching ln(k) with k equally distributed OTUs.
+Shannon diversity index was used to assess alpha diversity in the samples at OTU level.
+This index can range from zero, which corresponds to having a single class (i.e., a single OTU) in the sample, to ln(k) with k equally distributed OTUs.
+Larger values of the index, therefore, represent microbial communities with greater number of and more equally distributed classes (OTUs).
 The estimates were presented as means +/- standard error of the means (SEM).

-Multivariable analysis of variance (ANOVA) using genotype, diet and timepoints was performed followed by multiple comparison with false discovery rate (FDR) adjustment for the p-values.
+Multivariable analysis of variance (ANOVA) was used to estimate the effects of genotype, diet and aging, followed by multiple comparison with false discovery rate (FDR) adjustment for the p-values.

-Bacterial composition at different taxonomic levels was explored using principal components analysis (PCA) and visualized as biplots.
+Principal components analysis (PCA)was used to explore bacterial composition of the samples at different taxonomic levels.
 PCA is a linear transformation that projects the data from the original n-dimensional, correlated space (here, each taxonomic unit was viewed as a dimension) onto a new, orthogonal n-dimensional space such that the first principal component (PC1) is in the direction that explains most of variability in the data, the second (PC2) - the second most and orthogonal to PC1, and so on.
-The samples were then plotted against 2 principal components (e.g., PC1 and PC2) and color-coded to check for group separation.
-Biplot is an extension of PCA plot that simultaneously display the labeled samples in two principal components’ space as well as the direction and the magnitude of the original axes (i.e., individual taxonomic units).
-Multinomial regression on class (group labeling corresponding to taxonomic units) vs. principal components was performed to statistically assess the predictive power of PCA on class separation.
+The results of the PCA analysis were visualized with biplots by plotting the data against the first two principal components and color-coding the points for genotype, diet or DSS challenge. .
+Simultaneously, the biplots displayed the direction and the magnitude of the original axes (i.e., individual taxonomic units).
+To assess the predictive power of PCA, multinomial regression on group labels (corresponding to taxonomic units) vs. principal components was performed.